uc-cdis/gen3.org/content/resources/user/analyze-data.md

 ## 4. Using the Gen3 SDK
 * * *

 The bioinformatics team at the Center for Translational Data Science (CTDS) at University of Chicago has put together a basic python library and a sample analysis notebook to help jumpstart commons analyses.
-In summary, the SDK entails classes that do basic API requests for the user and authenticates, such as 1) **Gen3Auth**, which contains an authorization wrapper to support JWT-based authentication, 2) **Gen3Submission**, which is the client for interacting with the Gen3's submission service including GraphQL queries, and 3) **Gen3Index**, which is the client for interacting with the Gen3's Indexd service for GUID brokering and resolution.
+In short, the SDK entails classes that do basic API requests for the user and authenticates, such as 1) *Gen3Auth*, which contains an authorization wrapper to support JWT-based authentication, 2) *Gen3Submission*, which interacts with the Gen3's submission service including GraphQL queries, and 3) *Gen3Index*, which interacts with the Gen3's Indexd service for GUID brokering and resolution.
+Below we show how to get started and a selection of commonly used SDK classes/functions to interact with a Gen3 data commons.

-The complete SDK documentation can be found on [Github](https://github.com/uc-cdis/gen3sdk-python) or on the [API documentation page](https://uc-cdis.github.io/gen3sdk-python/_build/html/index.html).
+> __NOTE:__ The complete SDK documentation can be found on [Github](https://github.com/uc-cdis/gen3sdk-python) or on the [API documentation page](https://uc-cdis.github.io/gen3sdk-python/_build/html/index.html).
 The Gen3 community is encouraged to add to the functions library or improve the notebook.

+### How to get started
 To [install the Gen3 SDK](https://gen3sdk-python.readthedocs.io/en/latest/install.html), you can use the python installer 'pip':

 ```